blakethomas12/Beav-Guesser/Reports/Week 5 Report.md

 - ### Kevin N
   **Progress and Issues**
-  1) Working on getting the score for each round.
+  1) Implemented score port server request

   **Goals From Last Week**
   1) Solidify back-end

   **Goals For Next Week**
-  1) Finish getting the score from each round.
+  1) Implement a loop for the 5 rounds for each game

 - ### Sam
   **Progress and Issues**